asgardeo/asgardeo-auth-js-core/README.md

 1. pkce: `string`

 The PKCE code generated by the [`getAuthorizationURL`](#getAuthorizationURL) method.
+2. userID: `string` (optional)

+    If you want to use the SDK to manage multiple user sessions, you can pass a unique ID here.
+This can be useful when this SDK is used in backend applications.
 #### Description

 This method sets the PKCE code to the store.
 The PKCE code is usually stored in the store by the SDK.
 But there could be instances when the store could be cleared such as when the data is stored in the memory and the user is redirected to the authorization endpoint in a Single Page Application.
 When the user is redirected back to the app, the authorization code, session state, and the PKCE code will have to be sent to the server to obtain the access token.
 However, since, during redirection, everything in the memory is cleared, the PKCE code cannot be obtained.
 In such instances, the [`getPKCECode`](#getPKCECode) method can be used to get the PKCE code before redirection and store it in a place from where it can be retrieved after redirection, and then this method can be used to save the PKCE code to the store so that the [`requestAccessToken`](#requestAccessToken) method can run successfully.